 You can be treated for chlamydia while you are pregnant.
 It is important to be tested early as chlamydia can lead to prenatal pneumonia and fetal blindness.
 The infection can also be transferred to the baby during delivery.
 If you are pregnant and concerned you may have contracted chlamydia it is important to get tested and treated as soon as possible.

-*NOTE* We are currently unable to provide treatment to patients in the following states: Alaska, Arkansas, Kansas, Louisiana, Minnesota, Mississippi, Nevada, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Vermont, and Wyoming.
+*NOTE* We are currently unable to provide treatment to patients in the following states: Alaska, Arkansas, Louisiana, Minnesota, Mississippi, Vermont.